cmcquillan/quill.codes/content/posts/squeeze-extra-performance-with-string-create/index.md

 For a complex string like a cookie header, **Create** improves performance by nearly 33%!
 Complex formats like this show that there is a lot to gain when using the **Create** method.

-While the `SetCookieHeaderValue` class provides a very great data point, its logic is rather long and complex.
+While the `SetCookieHeaderValue` class provides an ideal data point, its logic is rather long and complex.
 I wrote a simple class to demonstrate the same formatting principles.

 ```csharp
 public class Dog